w3f/Grants-Program/applications/Anchor.md

 - Anchor has currently developed to version "1.0.0-dev" ([Anchor github](https://github.com/ff13dfly/Anchor)).
 Dev network is deployed, the websocket link is wss://network.metanchor.net.

-- This apply is for the improvement of Anchor.
+- This appling is for the improvement of Anchor.
 There are two main functions, one is to connect the history of Anchor, and the other is to sell Anchor to specified account.

 - Video about Anchor, main function included.